 The clastic rock raw materials occurrence in Poland (including glass sands and sandstones) is presented on the map.

 Table 1 given below shows resources and the current state of exploration and development of domestic sand glass deposits.

-Anticipated economic resources of exploited deposits are equal 165.19 million tonnes, accounting for about 26% of total anticipated economic resources.
-The economic resources of exploited deposits dropped due to the exploitation and losses, however there were economic resources documented for the detailed explored Leszkowice 1 deposit.
-The documentation of these resources was the result of issuing in 2018 the exploitation concession for the deposit.
+The anticipated economic resources of exploited deposits are equal 162.28 million tonnes, accounting for about 25% of the total anticipated economic resources.
+The economic resources of exploited deposits dropped due to the exploitation and losses by 2.77 million tonnes.

 Prepared by: Agnieszka Malon

 * Galos K., 2020 - Piaski szklarskie (glass sand), piaskowce szklarskie (glass sandstone), piaski kwarcowe dla przemysłu szklarskiego (quartz sand for glass industry), piaski podsadzkowe (filling sand).
 In: Bilans perspektywicznych zasobów kopalin Polski wg stanu na 31.12.2018 r. (eds.
 Szamałek K., Szuflicki M., Mizerski W.): 317-320.
 PIG-PIB, Warszawa.